 Your cart is currently empty.

-Soldered rings: Soldered rings ensures that the jewelry will last for years and years.
-For some designs, this is not possible (and typically not necessary).
-For designs with larger rings and a more open weave, the rings may open over time with rough usage.
-Soldering makes sure that the rings stay closed and that the jewelry won’t need repair.
-Heirloom jewelry is priced higher because it takes many more hours to make than standard version jewelry.
+Fully welded chain: All rings are welded closed.Welded rings ensures that the jewelry will last for years and years.
+For a few designs with larger rings and a more open weave, welding is necessary and will be the only option offered.
+Heirloom version jewelry is priced higher because it takes many more hours to make than standard version jewelry.

 Lobster Claw Clasp: A “pinch and lock” type clasp.
 These are generally smaller and less noticeable than other types of clasps.
 They lock shut and are very secure.